 CHM 221 Organic Chemistry I (4) A study of carbon compounds that includes topics in structure, properties, and reactivity.
 All functional groups will be surveyed with alkanes, alkenes, halogens, and alcohols covered in detail.
 Attention will be given to basic mechanisms of organic reactions and introductory spectroscopy.
+Includes applications with fuels and polymers.
 The laboratory will introduce basic techniques in studying organic molecules.
 Three hours lecture and 3.3 hours laboratory per week.
 Spring semester.
 Prerequisite: CHM 111.